Eliphas1810/eliphas1810-tools/README.md

 BitFlippedImageViewer.apk shows images of bit flipped image files on android.

-BitFlippedMoviePlayer.apk plays a movie of bit flipped .mp4 files on android.

-BitFlippedLoopMoviePlayer.apk plays a movie of bit flipped .mp4 files on android by a single movie loop mode.

 BitFlippedTextViewer.apk shows texts of a bit flipped .txt file on android.

 TextViewer.apk shows texts of a .txt file on android.

-LoopMoviePlayer.apk plays a movie of .mp4 files on android by a single movie loop mode.

 <br />